Arrnv/quiz-game-python/README.md

 # quiz-game-python
-# A python code using OOP to have well aranged code and easy to understand.
+### A python code using OOP to have well-arranged code and easy to understand.